LarsBehl/fluids/README.md

 # Fluids
 This project was implemented by [Tobias](https://github.com/Fl4mer) and [Lars](https://github.com/LarsBehl) as part of the 3D-Animation masters course at the University of Applied Science RheinMain.
 It shows the simulation of 2D fluids using a grid based implementation.
 The simulation is performed on the GPU by leveraging the WebGL-API using the library [Three.js](https://github.com/mrdoob/three.js).
+A [live demo](https://larsbehl.github.io/fluids/) is available.

 # ng-three-template
 This project ist based on the [ng-three-template by JohnnyDevNull](https://github.com/JohnnyDevNull/ng-three-template)